GitauHarrison/notes/web_development/personal_blog/flask_web_forms.md

 </form>
 ```

 The only change I have made to the form is to include `{% for error in form.<fieldname>.errors %}<span style="color: orangered;"> {{ error }} </span>{% endfor %}`.
 This will render the error messages added by the validators  in orangered color.
-This time round, if you try submit data with the field forms being empty, you will see an error message appear below each field in orangered color.
+This time round, if you try to submit data with the field forms being empty, you will see an error message appear below each field in orangered color.

 ![Improved Form Validation](/images/improved_form_validation.png)

 ### Writing Better Links

-One problem with writing actual links in our code is that if one day you decide you want to change a couple of things then chances are that you will have to go and look for each link wherever it could be and change it.
-This becomes even more cumbersome when the application becomes bigger.
+One problem with writing actual links in our code is that if one day we decide to change a couple of things, chances are we will have to go and look for each link wherever it could be and change it.
+This is cumbersome and it becomes even more cumbersome and error-prone when the application becomes bigger.

-To have better control over these links, we'd rather use their view function name instead or URLs.
+To have better control over these links, we'd rather use their view function name instead of URLs.
 Flask provides a function called `url_for()` which maps URLs to view functions.
 For example, `url_for('about_me')` returns the `/about-me` URL.
-The argument in `url_for()` is the endpoint whose name it the view function name.
+The argument in `url_for()` is the endpoint whose name is the view function name.

 From now on, I will be using `url_for` every time I want to generate URLs.
 Meanwhile, we will change all URLs in our current application.